dpfens/dpfens.github.io/experiment/_posts/2025-10-27-fair-division-goods-part-3.md

 - Time-sensitive agents choose Option A
 - Welfare-maximizing agents choose Option C

-Fairness isn't just about outcomes.
-It's about respecting agent autonomy in determining what fairness means.
+Fairness is about respecting agent autonomy in determining what fairness means as well as outcomes.
 When multiple approaches are technically defensible, the choice is legitimately theirs to make.

 We've now built a complete framework for navigating discrete fair division: understanding what fairness notions exist, what they mean philosophically, what computational trade-offs they involve, and how to choose among them based on context.